torvalds/linux/Documentation/filesystems/path-lookup.rst

 tree, but a few notes specifically related to path lookup are in order here.

-The Linux VFS has a concept of "managed" dentries which is reflected in function names such as "``follow_managed()``".
+The Linux VFS has a concept of "managed" dentries.
 There are three potentially interesting things about these dentries corresponding to three different flags that might be set in ``dentry->d_flags``: